-Prepare a downloaded .zip file for a local upgrade.

-Copy the file to the root directory of a USB drive or a DVD.

-Prepare a downloaded .iso file for a local upgrade.

-Create the installation DVD for the engines with a DVD-burning application that can correctly read and burn the DVD-structure stored in the .iso images.
+- To prepare a downloaded .zip file for a local upgrade, copy the file to the root directory of a USB drive or a DVD. - 3) To prepare a downloaded .iso file for a local upgrade, create the installation DVD for the engines with a DVD burning application that can correctly read and burn the DVD structure stored in the .iso images.
 If the end result is a DVD file with the original .iso file on it, the DVD cannot be used for installation.